vring1/bachelor_project/README.md

 5. Milestone: The milestone relation blocks the second activity if the first is currently a goal (response) and included.
 6. Spawn: Spawns a new sub-process.

+An activity can also be pending (be a goal), which is just a boolean.
+The first activity mentioned should ALWAYS be pending.
+Also every activity should always have some sort of relation to another.
+And, an activity can have more relations to the same activity (fx both a condition and response).

 Here's an example of what I need you to be able to do:

 This is a graph described in natural language: